 It’s a good idea to pre-qualify for a refinance mortgage rate.
 In fact, most lenders now require you to pre-qualify.
 This saves you the time of applying for a loan you don’t qualify for, and it only takes a few minutes to do.

 Online lenders let you pre-qualify on their own websites.
 This doesn’t affect your credit score.
 So, you can pre-qualify with multiple lenders penalty-free.

 With most sites, it only takes three minutes to get a quote.
 Take 20 minutes and get a quote from multiple lenders.
 Even though they all offer the same loan, expect different estimates.
 You might even see different interest rate quotes.

 Pay Attention to Loan-to-Value Ratio

-Lenders use your appraisal to determine your loan-to-value ratio (LVR).
-To refinance, your LVR must usually be less than 80%.
+Lenders use your appraisal to determine your loan-to-value ratio (LTV).
+To refinance, your LTV usually has to be less than 80%.
 To consolidate other debt, it must be lower than 65% for most lenders.